Common Reasons for Emotional Eating

 Why Emotional Eating Works Temporarily

+The best way to prevent yourself from succumbing to emotional eating is to identify and avoid your personal triggers.
+One method for doing so is to stay cognizant of your emotional responses.
+Be aware of what you are eating and why you are eating it.
 To assess your risk factors for emotional eating, you should keep a food diary.
 A food diary is a journal tracking all your meals.
 When keeping your food diary, you must write in it consistently to get a full picture of your eating patterns.
 Provide as many details as possible about your eating experiences.
-Your food diary should include:
+Your food diary should include:- What time of day you eat.

 - Types of foods you eat.